pingcap/docs-cn/dm/dm-manage-schema.md

 ---
-title: Manage Table Schemas of Tables to be Migrated using TiDB Data Migration
+title: Manage Table Schemas of Tables to Be Migrated Using TiDB Data Migration
 summary: Learn how to manage the schema of the table to be migrated in DM.
 ---

-# Manage Table Schemas of Tables to be Migrated using TiDB Data Migration
+# Manage Table Schemas of Tables to Be Migrated Using TiDB Data Migration

 This document describes how to manage the schema of the table in DM during migration using [dmctl](/dm/dmctl-introduction.md).